fastzhong/mth252/slides.md

     return bytes([_a ^ _b for _a, _b in zip(ba1, ba2)])

 # produce 32-byte hash code
-# chop the data into 32-byte long chunks (pad with zeros if required)
-# compute XOR on all chunks
+# chop the data into 32-byte long chunks (padding with zeros if required) then XOR on all chunks
 def bitwise_xor(data):
     chunks = [data[i:i+32] for i in range(0, len(data), 32)]
     for i in range(len(chunks)):